zhuxr11/markovmix/README.md

 ```

 Please note that `NA` values are assigned to the probabilities of
-sequences if no valid sub-sequences (e.g. those of length 3 or longer).
+sequences if no valid sub-sequences (such as those of length 3 or
+longer).

 ``` r
 print(purrr::map_int(mk_pred_seq_list[is.na(mk_pred_res) == TRUE], length))